-As disclosed in the prior year's annual report and audited financial statements, the Board had previously made a commitment that, if the Company's shares traded at an average discount in excess of 15 per cent over the financial year to 31 December 2022, the Board would propose a Continuation Vote (the "Continuation Vote") at the annual general meeting to be held in 2023.
-As that condition has been met, the Board will be proposing a Continuation Vote at the Company's forthcoming AGM, which is expected to be held by the end of September 2023.
-Whilst the detail of this proposal has not yet been determined it is clear that there is material uncertainty as to how the outcome of the Continuation Vote will impact the future of the Company.
-Until such time as the outcome of the Continuation Vote is known, the Board considers that the Company is viable and a going concern and that it is appropriate that the Financial Statements are prepared on a going concern basis.
+As disclosed in the 2022 annual report and audited financial statements, the Board had previously made a commitment that, if the Company's shares traded at an average discount in excess of 15 per cent over the financial year to 31 December 2022, the Board would propose a Continuation Vote (the "Continuation Vote") at the annual general meeting to be held in 2023.
+As that condition was met, the Board recommended proposals for a Managed Wind-down of the Company at an EGM of the Company which was held on 28 September 2023.
+The Managed Wind-down proposals were approved by the Shareholders and as a result the Company is no longer considered to be a going concern.
+The Board considers that as the Company is no longer viable and is appropriate that the Financial Statements are prepared on a basis other than as a going concern.